eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.hue/README.md

 The Hue bridge is discovered through UPnP in the local network.
 Once it is added as a Thing, its authentication button (in the middle) needs to be pressed in order to authorize the binding to access it.
-Once the binding is authorized, it automatically reads all devices that are set up on the Hue bridge and puts them in the Inbox.
+Once the binding is authorized, it automatically reads all devices that are set up on the Hue bridge and puts them into the Inbox.

 ## Thing Configuration